x-i-a/xia-gpt/README.md

 ### Quick Start
-By regarding the following video.
-It will take you less than 10 minutes to see how to run `xia-gpt`.
+By regarding the following videos, it will take you less than 10 minutes to see how to run `xia-gpt`.

 1. Fork repository, generating Gitlab access Token and save it as GitHub secret.